rmey/taxi-simulator-hands-on/README.md

     ![Node-RED Boiler Template Configuration](images/02_Node-RED-Starter_Setup.jpg)

 3. During testing we discovered that in some cases the service came up with errors or did not come up at all.
-Therefore we recommend to **stop** the service, **increase the memory to 512 MB** and **start** the service again.
+Therefore we recommend to **stop** the service, **increase the memory to 512 MB** and **start** the service again...

   ![Node-RED Expand Memory](images/01_Node-RED_Expand Memory.jpg)